 • Add in the grated carrots, vanilla, and egg yolks.
 Mix on medium until combined.

-1 teaspoon Pure vanilla extract, 2 Large egg yolks
+1 tsp Pure vanilla extract, 2 Large egg yolks

 • Add in the dry ingredients and mix on low speed until just combined.